 Due to the elapsed time between the EIS and commencement of construction and to meet WHSMP requirements, haulage routes via public roads are to be subject to a road safety audit and risk assessment, then confirmed as suitable haulage routes pending these reports.
 This is to be performed and confirmed prior to any construction activities commencing.
 UGL will confirm these agreed actions in consultation with NPWS.
 All agreed actions will be collated into a register which will include the actual details summarised from the discussions.
 Such discussions have not been required to date, however will be incorporated on an as needed basis upon network constraints.
 Any modifications to the Primary Access Routes must be agreed to by the Planning Secretary in accordance with COA B25.
+Title: 3200-0645-PLN-022-TTMP

 Haulage routes to avoid transporting regular and oversize loads through Tumut to be investigated and confirmed with consultation with FCNSW.
 All oversize/overmass (OSOM) vehicles will be escorted as required by permit from the relevant road authority.
 The only OSOM load will be the Auxiliary Switchroom Building, to be delivered to the Switchyard site on the Project Area West, via Elliott Way.
-All other OSOM vehicle movements will be part of stage 2 works as approved by DPE which will be addressed under the Snowy 2.0 Transmission Connection Stage 2 Management Plans.
+A Concept Level Route Analysis required for High Risk OSOM will be undertaken in consultation with Transport for NSW prior to movement of the Auxiliary Switchroom Building.
+The Concept Level Route Analysis must include: